murribu/wcsb/src/notes/meetings.2024-05-20.md

 - [[people.board.Eric Welch]] [said](https://x.com/murribu/status/1792715048248541423) he was "proud to put his name on this budget."

-- [[people.board.Josh Brown]] [said](https://x.com/murribu/status/1792715398481424631) that 71% of the burden of funding is on the county.
+- [[Josh Brown|people.board.Josh Brown]] [said](https://x.com/murribu/status/1792715398481424631) that 71% of the burden of funding is on the county.
 It is a burden, but it's a choice.
 He said they should pass this budget and continue the conversation with the commission.

 - [[people.board.Jay Galbreath]] [called out](https://x.com/murribu/status/1792716180203221057) the TISA formula as a reason why we get less money from TN.
 [Also](https://x.com/murribu/status/1792716734497206325), this $555 million budget should not require a tax increase.